How are go/no-go decisions made regarding trips to international locations during COVID-19?

 Will I need to quarantine here before the trip, or in-country when we arrive?

-Trip participants do not need to quarantine before they travel or when they arrive in-country.
-However, we ask that they commit to limiting contacts and refraining from high-risk activities for two weeks prior to departure.
+We will follow the guidelines of the CDC and the State Department.
+We are closely monitoring policies, it is unlikely that trip participants will need to quarantine before they travel or when they arrive in-country.
+We ask that each trip participant refrain from engaging in high-risk activities for two weeks prior to departure.

 What happens if I contract COVID while in-country?